 Are you unsure who to speak to about the benefits you can receive?

-There are number of services that can give you free advice in Knowsley and nationally, some are also available for face to face meetings, such as the services listed here, the local Citizen’s Advice Bureau’s, the Christians Against Poverty group, Advice Services Knowsley (ASK) and the Big Help Project.
+There are number of services that can give you free advice in Knowsley and nationally, some are also available for face to face meetings, such as the services listed here, the Knowsley Citizen’s Advice Bureau have projects that can work with you, the Christians Against Poverty group and the Big Help Project.

 Nationally there are the following websites that can offer help: Benefits information on Gov.uk; The Mix (formerly TheSite.Org) who provide support for 16-25 year olds and the Money Advice Service.
 If you are pregnant or have a child under four years old you may be entitled to Healthy Start vouchers to help buy some basic foods.
 Try using the calculators at Entitledto and see if you can claim any other benefits.